Narmilan-A/Remote-Weed-Detection/Bitou bush/Model performance/README.md

 ## Evaluation Metrics
 The models were assessed using the following metrics:

-- **Accuracy**: Measures the overall correctness of the classification.
+- **Overall Accuracy**: Measures the overall correctness of the classification.
 - **Precision**: Measures the ratio of correctly predicted positive observations to the total predicted positives.
 - **Recall**: Measures the ratio of correctly predicted positive observations to all actual positives.
 - **F1-score**: The harmonic mean of precision and recall, providing a balance between the two metrics.